 An additional tram shed is built in the Meadows on the opposite side of Turney Street to the existing tram shed.
 At this point the original building becomes used as the Trent Bridge Central Works, as shown below in this picture from the late 1920s.
-The first motorbuses are purchased since the failed Carlton Road motorbus experiment was halted in 1908.
+The first motorbuses, three Dennis single decks, are purchased since the failed Carlton Road motorbus experiment was halted in 1908.
 Three new buses ware used on a service linking the Bagthorpe and Waverley Street areas to the main line tram network.

 On 18 January 1919, Child fares were introduced for a 1/2d.
 The number of standing passengers was limited to 10.

 Driver medicals were introduced, after a driver dropped dead at Bulwell before he took his car out.
 Sun and rain blinds were introduced to help give the drivers some protection from the weather.
 The Sherwood tram line was extended through to Arnold and the first female conductress was employed in October 1915.

-The Carlton Road line is extended to Carlton and the new Derby Road tram route was completed and opened.
-South of the river, West Bridgford Urban District Council became a pioneering municpal motor bus operator introducing services from Trent Bridge (connecting with trams to the City) to Radcliffe Road, Musters Road and Loughborough Road.
+The Carlton Road line is extended to Carlton and the new Derby Road and Cinderhill tram routes were completed and opened.
+South of the river, West Bridgford Urban District Council became a pioneering municipal motor bus operator introducing services from Trent Bridge (connecting with trams to the City) to Radcliffe Road, Musters Road and Loughborough Road.